mattlean/lean-js-app-starter/README.md

 **🐳 Docker development environment**

-> Alternatively run the dev environment in a [Docker container](https://docker.com) to improve consistency for developers across macOS, Windows, and Linux.
+> Alternatively run the dev environment with [Docker](https://docker.com) to simplify onboarding and improve consistency for developers across macOS, Windows, and Linux.

 **🧪 Robust testing environment**